IS PHYSICAL THERAPY FOR ME?

-A distinguishable aspect of my practice is that each session is 60 minutes of one-on-one time between patient and therapist.
+A distinguishable aspect of PhysioStrength is that each session is 60 minutes of one-on-one time between patient and therapist.
 A patient will always have the undivided attention of a single therapist, there is no delegation of work to assistants, interns nor aides, and ample time can be devoted to the particular needs of each patient.

 This enables a higher quality physical therapy experience and being an out-of-network provider allows me to maintain this model that results in better health outcomes and greater patient satisfaction.

-The majority of in-network physical therapy clinics, while cheaper, do not offer one-on-one treatment sessions.
-Instead they often rely on using passive treatment modalities (such as hot packs, ultrasound, electrical stimulation) and inadequate exercises & interventions supervised & administered by aides or assistants to handle the large volume of patients in the clinic at any given time.
+The majority of in-network physical therapy clinics, while cheaper for the patient, do not offer one-on-one treatment sessions.
+Instead many often rely on using passive treatment modalities (such as hot packs, ultrasound, electrical stimulation) and inadequate exercises & interventions supervised & administered by aides or assistants to handle the large volume of patients in the clinic at any given time.

-No two patients are exactly the same, and I care about attending to YOUR specific, individualized needs from a rehabilitative standpoint to give you the best care that you can possibly receive.
+No two patients are exactly the same, and we at PhysioStrength care about attending to YOUR specific, individualized needs from a rehabilitative standpoint to give you the best care that you can possibly receive.